simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

 `-destination 'platform=iOS Simulator,name=iPhone SE (2nd generation),OS=13.6'`
 argument changes with new updates to iPhones and iOS versions.
-Someday I or someone will figure out a nice way of getting that argument from `xcrun simctl` but for now we hard code it.
+Someday I or someone will figure out a nice way of getting that argument from `xcrun simctl list` but for now we hard code it.

 # Adding some stuff to the view